 New Students (Fall Term)

 A typical full-time, first-semester course load at Wheaton College is four courses (16 credits).
 Your first semester will include a First-Year Experience (FYE) course and three other courses aligned with your academic interests and goals.
-Throughout the summer, your Student Success Advisors will reach out to discuss your academic options, connect you with campus offices/resources, and answer any questions.
-Of course, you are also welcome to contact our Advising and Career Services team at [email protected] anytime.
+Your Student Success Advising Team is available throughout the summer to discuss your academic options, connect you with campus offices/resources, and answer any questions.
+Book online directly to meet with an advisor, or email [email protected] with any questions.

 If you are planning to major in any of the biological or chemical sciences or pursue a health profession, you will need to complete specific lab science courses.
 First-semester science labs include Chemical Principles (CHEM 153) and Introduction to Biological Sciences (BIO 114).
 Our individualized academic planning/advising workshops and course registration sessions at our upcoming Orientation MAP Day program will help you understand your academic requirements and options.